joostrijneveld/eetFestijn/README.md

 The dependencies of eetFestijn are listed in the `requirements.txt` file.
 Since introducing the 'export to PDF' functionality, the number of dependencies has steeply grown.
 In order to be able to export PDFs, eetFestijn uses the [WeasyPrint](http://weasyprint.org/) library, converting HTML/CSS to print-ready PDF documents.
 Unfortunately, the dependencies of WeasyPrint are not all that straightforward.
 When running `pip install -r requirements.txt`, one might run into any number of the errors involving missing header files.
 Luckily, they can be trivially fixed by installing a number of development packages.
 On Debian-based systems, this can be achieved by calling `apt-get install libffi-dev libxml2-dev libxslt1-dev zlib1g-dev`.

 After succesfully installing the requirements, you might be faced with an error thrown by Django: `ImportError: cannot import name properties`.
 In that case, you may need to install `lib-pango`, as follows: `apt-get install libpango1.0-0`.
+Or use `brew install cairo pango` if you're on macOS.

 ## Notes on installation